kkrizek06/MechaCar_Statisical_Analysis/README.md

 Vehicle Length and Ground Clearance provide non-random amounts of variance.
 This conclusion is the result of their P-Values.
 Vehicle Length has a P-Value of 5.08e^-8 ,and Ground Clearance has a P-Value of 5.21e^-8.
 Both of these P-values are far less than the standard P-value of 0.05.
 It is for this reason that we can reject the null hypothesis and assume that our results are non-random.

+2)**Is the slope of the linear model considered to be zero?
+Why or why not?**

+The p-value of our model is 5.35e^-11, which is far below the standard p-value of 0.05.
+This implies that we can reject the null hypothesis, which implies that our slope is not zero.

+3)**Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?**

+Yes, this model effectivley predicts mpg of MechaCar.
+This conclusion is the result of having a R-squared value of 0.71.
+This tells us that there is a strong correlation between our independent variables with the dependent variable.

 **Deliverable 2**
 **Summary Statistics on Suspension Coils**